-Dual sired litters are not cheap, with the DNA, extra registration expenses, etc so it's not something I think people get into just on a whim.
-You also run the risk of getting a litter that actually only has one sire.
+Dual sired litters are not cheap, with the DNA testing, extra registration expenses, etc so it's not something I think people get into just on a whim.
+After all the extra expenses, you also run the risk of getting a litter that actually only has one sire.

 The down sides of this type of breeding was the timing of the DNA results, the pups were 8 weeks and ready to go to their new homes, but I still didn't have the DNA results back from AKC.
 And I had swabbed and mailed them off when the pups were 3 days old.
 Most of my homes didn't care which sire their pup was from, but a couple were hoping to get a pup from a specific sire so it threw a wrench in things.
-It also added a lot to the overall cost, I believe the DNA, extra registration fees, etc was about $600.00.
+Especially when I finally got the DNA results back about 3 days after the pups went to their new homes, and a couple people did get pups from the "other sire".
+Finally it also added a good chunk to the overall cost, I believe the DNA, extra registration fees, etc was about $600.00.
 But I would do it again, in the right circumstances.

 To keep the pups straight, I assigned each sire's pups a different litter letter.